 When I finally reached the ridge top, well above the tree line, wide open and carpeted with wild green grass, I was buffeted by the cool winds, rapidly cooling the moisture of my perspiration-soaked shirt.
 The cliffs and summits of Big Sur are often obscured in fog, but the view all along the coastline stretched clear, stitched loosely with a few white cotton clouds.

 ￼I cannot say it was exactly tranquil at the summit, not with a dozen or more people laughing and talking as they milled about the various vista spots of jumbled boulders, but the stunning panorama and sense of accomplishment from the trek made the climb worthwhile.
 I hadn’t come for quiet ‘soul time’ (though I would have welcomed it, as I always do), not on a national holiday, but rather for a good ramble, and in that I had succeeded brilliantly.

-What a curious episode of grace, I mused, that just at the most difficult part of the climb, when I was ready to turn back, I found myself alongside the mother and daughter, encouraged to go on towards the unknown destination despite the great difficulty.
+What a curious episode of grace, I mused, that just at the most difficult part of the climb, when I was ready to turn back, I found myself alongside the mother and daughter, encouraged to go on towards an unknown destination despite the great difficulty.
 Grace, indeed.